 Once you’ve moved all the photos over, you can delete these pictures from Dropbox.
 This can be done inside MultCloud by selecting all the images you want to delete, right-clicking on them and selecting “delete.”

-When it comes to storing photos on the cloud, Dropbox and Google Photos are two of the best, and using both is a great way to keep images separate.
+When it comes to storing photos on the cloud, Dropbox and Google Photos are two of the best — though you may prefer an alternative to Google Photos — and using both is a great way to keep images separate.
 However, if you’re looking to store your pictures in one place, you can simply switch them across with either the desktop apps or a third-party solution.

 Although MultCloud is our favorite choice for managing multiple cloud storage folders, there are other options.
 For one-off migrations and moving files, you should pick a service like CloudFuze, whereas CloudHQ is a better choice for an ongoing cloud-to-cloud sync.

-You can also read our guide on migrating from Dropbox to Google Drive.
+You can also read our guide on migrating from Dropbox to Google Drive, as well as our guide on how to transfer Google Photos.

 Do you store your photos with cloud storage?
 Have you moved files from Dropbox to Google Photos?
 Let us know your thoughts in the comments section below.
 Thanks for reading.